-If you are ready to hike a hard uphill path, you can reach the Acropolis by walk, otherwise you can get the car.
+If you are ready to hike a hard uphill path, you can reach the Acropolis by walk, otherwise, you can get the car.
 At the moment it is possible to visit the site only with a guided tour (in Italian but you can ask and the tour guide will translate the main information for you).
-Ruins are more Romans than Etruscans and you can see foundations of three sacred temples, a paved street and the rest of an impressive building (probably a Villa or a thermal baths) with terrace and Loggia.
+Ruins are more Romans than Etruscans and you can see foundations of three sacred temples, a paved street, and the rest of an impressive building (probably a Villa or a thermal bath) with terrace and Loggia.

 More info about the park…

 You can decide to start this trip into the history of the mysterious civilization of Etruscans with the Acropolis on top of promontory or with the Necropolis from the lower entrance along the gulf.
 There are three different kinds of tickets depending on the sites you wish to see and discounts for families.
 I suggest you do the complete tour, even because tickets are valid for a week so you can choose to make the visit in more days.
 Tickets also include the car parking at the Necropolises lower part, while going up at the Acropolis of Populonia the only way to park is in a private paying parking.
 The park has a nice bar/restaurant where you can enjoy a complete lunch or just a sandwich.
 Especially during summertime with high temperatures, the shadow of this area helps you to recharge your batteries.